Skillz4Killz/deno-docs-bot/README.md

-# Discordeno Bot Template
+# Deno Docs Discord Bot

-This repo is meant as a template which you can use to create a Discord bot very easily using the Discordeno library.
+This bot although being designed mainly to test the [Discordeno](https://discordeno.js.org/) library, can also be used by anyone to have easy and beautiful access to their projects on their own server.

 [Discord Server](https://discord.gg/J4NqJ72)